Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Empirical Evaluation

 \subsection{Privacy-Utility Trade-off}

-\textbf{Numerical results.} Figure \ref{res_lenet_cifar10_psnr} illustrates the trade-off curves between PMM (utility) and PSNR (privacy) for various defenses against four state-of-the-art attacks on CIFAR10.
+\textbf{Numerical results.} Figure \ref{res_lenet_cifar10_psnr} depicts the trade-off curves between PMM (utility) and PSNR (privacy) for various defenses against four state-of-the-art attacks on CIFAR10.
 Overall, \sysname consistently outperforms baselines by achieving lower PSNR while maintaining comparable PMM.
-For instance, when employing InvertingGrad attack, \sysname obtains an improvement of approximately 3 in PSNR compared to state-of-the-art defense Soteria, while \sysname maintains slightly higher utility than Soteria.

-Moreover, we observe that the impact of \sysname, Soteria, and Pruning on model performance is relatively mild compared to other defenses, except \sysname.
-Particularly, excessively aggressive defense strengths, such as employing a noise magnitude of DP greater than or equal to $10^{-2}$ or employing a quantization precision less than or equal to 8 bits with GQ, can significantly deteriorate the model's performance.
+Moreover, we observe that the impact on model performance by \sysname, Soteria, and Pruning is relatively mild compared to other defenses.
+Particularly, excessively aggressive defense strengths, such as a noise magnitude of $10^{-2}$ or above for DP and a quantization precision of 8 bits or fewer for GQ, can significantly deteriorate the model's performance.

-\textbf{Semantic results.} We see that the reconstruction quality of GGA, as measured by PSNR, is significantly inferior to the other three attacks.
-One possible explanation is that GGA focuses more on semantic rather than pixel-level reconstruction.
-To substantiate this conjecture, Figure \ref{recovered_image_visualization} showcases the reconstruction images of GGA.
-Based on Figure \ref{recovered_image_visualization}, GGA indeed recovers the privacy information embedded in the original image (i.e., airplane), highlighting its attack effectiveness.
-Furthermore, compared to the PSNR metric, LPIPS places greater emphasis on the similarity of features extracted using DNNs, thereby underscoring the importance of semantic-level similarity over pixel-level similarity.
-Therefore, we deploy LPIPS metric and the evaluation network for further assessment of GGA's effectiveness.
-From Figure \ref{exp_GGA}(a), we observe that the attack performance of GGA is competitive with InvertingGrad against Soteria and \sysname.
-Remarkably, in Figure \ref{exp_GGA}(b), the evaluation network consistently rates GGA's attack effectiveness highly regardless of defense strength.
-This is intuitive since the generated images by GGA are noise-free, as displayed in Figure \ref{recovered_image_visualization}.
-In short, the above analysis stresses the necessity of employing diverse privacy metrics to assess defense performance.
+\textbf{Semantic results.} We observe that the reconstruction quality of GGL, as measured by PSNR, is significantly inferior to the other three attacks.
+One possible explanation is that GGL focuses more on semantics rather than exact pixel-level detail.
+To substantiate this conjecture, Figure \ref{recovered_image_visualization} showcases the reconstruction images of GGL.
+Wherein, GGL indeed recovers the privacy information embedded in the original image (i.e., airplane), highlighting its attack effectiveness.
+Furthermore, compared to the PSNR metric, LPIPS places greater emphasis on the similarity of DNN-extracted features, thereby underscoring the importance of semantic-level similarity over pixel-level similarity.
+Therefore, we deploy LPIPS metric and the evaluation network for further assessment of GGL's effectiveness.
+From Figure \ref{exp_GGA}(a), we observe that the attack performance of GGL is competitive with InvertingGrad against Soteria and \sysname.
+Intriguingly, in Figure \ref{exp_GGA}(b), the evaluation network consistently rates GGL's attack effectiveness highly across varying defense strengths.
+This aligns with our expectations, given that GGL's output images are noise-free, as displayed in Figure \ref{recovered_image_visualization}.
+The above analysis stresses the necessity of employing diverse privacy metrics.